 Note: This post hasn't been updated in over 2 years.

 Yesterday I posted here on Notes about a security breach and compromise of account details on the Tuts+ Premium service.
-If you have a Tuts+ Premium account, and have not done so yet, I strongly recommend reading that post and following the recommended actions to safeguard yourself.
+If you have a Tuts+ Premium account, and have not done so yet,.

 I am posting now with more information about what happened, what we are working on, and what we are offering to affected users.